ZiyiDuan/ZiyiDuan.github.io/source/research/index.md

 &nbsp;

->* How does working memory interact with long-term memories?
+>* How does working memory guide our behaviors?

 According to prominent WM models, WM is the end of sensory processing but the start of the permanent store of long-term memories.
 I am interested in how internal selective attention in WM impacts the formation of long-lasting memories and how learning impacts the current representations of WM?
 When both WM and long-term memory can guide our attention, how can we cooridinate the seemly redundancy?